-On the return hike, by the same route, a friend, 'bird', resides at the junction of the Hummingbird Plume Lookout trail with the Sunburst Trail.
-"Bird' seems very comfortable and takes a dirt bath in a shallow, sandy depression while a few photos are taken.
+On the return hike, by the same route, my new friend, 'bird', resides at the junction of the Hummingbird Plume Lookout trail with the Sunburst Trail.
+'Bird' seems very comfortable and takes a dirt bath in a shallow, sandy depression while a few photos are taken.

 The hike down Sunburst and Skogan Pass Trail is uneventful with a rare mountain view above evergreen forest.
 This all changes where Skogan Pass Trail meets the Marmot Basin Trail.
 The loud and faster running water near the junction has masked the sound of my arrival.

 Leaving the forest into the clearing, an adult, black bear is feeding about 10 m (33 ft) to the front right.
 The bear is busy digging for grubs in an old log and is unaware of my presence.

 I stop and call to the bear. ' Yo, Bear'.
 Bear looks at me: I look at bear.
 Neither of us make an immediate decision, however, proceeding may be unsafe.
 After a few seconds of speaking softly to the bear, who is justifiably reluctant to leave the meal, two large, gentle steps are taken backward, stop, and hold ground.

 'Bear' acknowledges my token gesture of relinquishing territory and decides to retreat.